AdobeDocs/advertising.en/help/dsp/reports/report-about.md

     * **[!UICONTROL Geo]**: Use this pre-populated template to see key metrics by geographic dimensions.

     * **[!UICONTROL Margin]:** Use this report to see key metrics like margin, profit, and other spend metrics by campaign or placement.
+Data isn't available for placements that target universal IDs.

     * **[!UICONTROL Segment]:** Use this pre-populated template to see key metrics by segment.